munificent/game-programming-patterns/book/event-queue.markdown

 Notice that while the tail is creeping forward, the *head* is too.
-That means we've got array elements at the *beginning* of the array that aren't being used any more.
+That means we've got array elements at the *beginning* of the array that aren't being used anymore.
 So what we do is wrap the tail back around to the beginning of the array when it runs off the end.
-That's why it's called a *ring* buffer: it acts like a circular array of cells.
+That's why it's called a *ring* buffer -- it acts like a circular array of cells.

 <img src="images/event-queue-ring.png" alt="The array wraps around and now the head can circle back to the beginning." />